kamlesh-p/kamlesh-p/README.md

 - 👋 Hi, I’m Kamlesh Prakash
 - 👀 I’m interested in latest tools and technology
-- 📫 How to reach me @kamlesh-p
-- email: kamleshpes@gmail.com
+- 📫 Reach me at email: kamleshpes@gmail.com

 <!---
 kamlesh-p/kamlesh-p is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.